 Jazz FM launched, Acid Jazz was born with Eddie Pillar’s new label and Gilles Peterson’s Talkin’ Loud label released the Young Disciples’ Apparently Nothin’ featuring the vocals of Carleen Anderson.
-I got involved in a regular ‘jazz club’ at my local, The Tudor Arms in Watford where I heard the incredible vocals of Liane Caroll, the late Tina May and Claire Martin for the first time, with their accompanying bands each broadening my experience of the music.
+I got involved in a regular jazz club at my local, The Tudor Arms in Watford, where I heard the incredible vocals of Liane Caroll, Claire Martin and the late Tina May for the first time, with their accompanying bands each broadening my experience of the music.

 There was one venue – the Rose & Crown pub in King’s Langley – that was particularly great.
 Run by Mike Holroyd, he put bands on 3-4 nights a week featuring jazz fusion, soul, funk and blues and finished off the weekend with a Sunday lunchtime jazz session.
 Being a small venue, there was much more to it than just listening to the band.
 It was great for meeting the musicians, talking music with them, learning and finding out what else they had going on.
 I remember some great collaborations featuring the young Phil Mulford on bass (Sax Appeal, System X) that played there a few times.
 It was all really energising for an aspiring bass player!

 In my later twenties, the responsibilities of life took me on a different path.
 I stopped playing, didn’t go to so many gigs and lost touch with the live scene, although never stopped listening.
 Around 10 years ago I started to reconnect, following those artists I’d seen much younger who are now incredibly well established, and getting up to speed with the newer bands.
-I really wanted to recreate that vibe from my early twenties, when there was so many small venues where musicians and audiences could properly connect, talk about music and expand!
+I really wanted to recreate that vibe from my early twenties, when there were so many small venues where musicians and audiences could properly connect, talk about music and expand!